cwi-dis/cwi-pcl-codec/INSTALL.md

 * for Ubuntu 18.04 by installing 2 Debian packages ('gcc', 'cmake' and 'make' required):
   libpcl-dev and libturbojpeg0-dev using the package manger 'synaptic'

-* for Windows 8 and 10 with VisualStudio 2015/2017, use the all-in-one installer for PCL-1.8.1 for your system
+* for Windows 10 with VisualStudio 2017, use the all-in-one installer for PCL-1.9.1 for your system
-  and Visual Studio version available at: http://unanancyowen.com/en/pcl181/.
+  and Visual Studio version available at: http://unanancyowen.com/en/pcl191/.
-  Make sure you also set the System Environment Variable 'PCL_ROOT' en 'PATH' as detailed at the download webrite !
+  Make sure you also set the System Environment Variable 'PCL_ROOT' en 'PATH' as detailed at the download website !
-  In addition, get and install 'libjpeg-turbo', from 'libjpeg-turbo.org'
+  In addition, get and install 'libjpeg-turbo', from 'https://sourceforge.net/projects/libjpeg-turbo/files/2.0.2/libjpeg-turbo-2.0.2.tar.gz/download'

-* For MacOS 10.13.8 High Sierra type in a terminal window: brew install jpeg-turbo pcl
+* For MacOS 10.14.4 Mojave type in a terminal window: brew install --HEAD jpeg-turbo; brew install pcl

 * for all other supported systems by downloading, building and installing PCL and its necessary Third Party Package (TPP's: Boost,Eigen,Flann,QHull,VTK and libjpeg-turbo) as described at:
   http://pointclouds.org/downloads -> 'Compiling from source'.
+  Make sure that the versions numbers of these TPP's match with those needed by the PCL version used.

 Ubuntu 18.04 Build & Install:
 -----------------------------